No single photo does justice to the Toy Box room at Adventure Inn B&B. It has too many angles and vantage points to take

 A view from the alcove doesn’t capture how expansive the room is.
 Nearly 500 square feet.

-Most guests make their own fun while staying in the Toy Box, but anyone stuck for ideas will find a 37-inch TV, cable with Comcast On Demand, Blu-Ray DVD player, CD player, Scrabble, Uno, deck of cards, puzzles, books — and did we mention the three working antique slot machines?
+Most guests make their own fun while staying in the Toy Box, but anyone stuck for ideas will find a 37-inch TV, cable with Comcast On Demand, Blu-Ray DVD player, Bose CD-radio player, Scrabble, Uno, deck of cards, puzzles, books — and did we mention the three working antique slot machines?
 Quarters and nickels are provided.

 The room is filled with original toy train-themed watercolor paintings, artist’s proof prints and posters acquired during Captain Adventure’s tenure as president of Lionel Trains Inc. Most of the art is by

 Angela Trotta Thomas.
 There’s also a Lionel engine or two.

 The adjacent private bath — called The Caboose — has a custom stall shower with bench and Pewabic accent tiles.
 Original train art by Michigan artist Paul H. Adams is so highly detailed that most people don’t realize it’s an air-brushed watercolor.